mtijanic/nwnxlite/README.md

 # Supported versions

 nwnxlite supports only NWN:EE versions up to 8186 (the last 32bit build).
-At this time nwnxlite does not support the 64bit version of the game.
-See github.com/nwnxee/unified for NWNX:EE and ways to run it on Windows (Docker and WSL).
+[Build 8193.14] added support for sqlite to the base game.
+As such, I recommend migrating away from mysql+nwnxlite to just the base game.
+It should cover all usecases nwnxlite covers.

 # Quick start guide: